AustinLin07/OpenPaint/README.md

 ###1.Shape tool:
 To draw basic shapes; provide an checkbox option:
 □ Create on new layer
-    Desc. : Create the drawn shape on new layer
+    Desc. : Create the drawn shape object on new layer or on current layer
 ###2.Convenient scale/rotation objects
 Represents the objects as vectors to facilitate scale/rotation